breakInIf/storyteller.ai/README.md

 # Storyteller.AI
 Create short stories using artificial intelligence.

-This project uses model from HuggingFace Hub and LangChain to write short stories.
+This project uses models from HuggingFace Hub and LangChain to write short stories.

 ## Getting started